Reykjavik: The ultimate guide to the capital city of Iceland

-So as you can see the average Reykjavik temperature doesn’t change a lot from season to season, but still we feel a lot of change when there is less wind in summer than in autumn and winter, because more than the temperature, it is the wind that can make you really cold!
+So as you can see the average Reykjavik temperature doesn’t change a lot from season to season.
+But more than the temperature, it is the wind that can make you really cold!

-WHERE TO STAY WITH YOUR KUKU IN CITY
+WHERE TO STAY WITH YOUR KUKU IN THE CITY?

 I have really good news for those who rented a campervan and want to stay for a bit in the capital city: we have a campsite in the city!

-This is the perfect place to park your campervan and enjoy the city, once it’s done, juste take your van and visit the other parts of the country!
+This is the perfect place to park your campervan and enjoy the city.
+Once it’s done, just hop in your van and visit the other parts of the country!

 Adress: Sundlaugavegur 32, 105 Rvk and it is open 24/7!

-If you want to know more about campsites in Iceland, to see which ones are open all year, it's right here : Camping Advices
+If you want to know more about campsites in Iceland it's right here : Camping Advices